du693/cheep/README.md

 # Cheep

-"With Cheep, you can document your sightings and view a detailed map filled with contributions from users all over New England.
+With Cheep, you can document your sightings and view a detailed map filled with contributions from users all over New England.
 Ideal for both casual bird enthusiasts and serious birdwatchers, our app offers a clear and concise platform for tracking and sharing avian sightings.
 Dive in and enrich our collective understanding of local bird populations.
-Join today and contribute to a comprehensive bird spotting network."
+Join today and contribute to a comprehensive bird spotting network.

 ## Overview